Sdoof/ahm-autotraders/README.md

 Assuming no shocks occur, this produces a reasonable estimate of the asset's price in the near future.
 The lower/higher value of the interval is then used as the price of the buy/sell order.

 #### Multi-market statistical arbitrage bot
+Optimises expected payoff at any given level of risk tolerance.